AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 When a chain does this we say *Chain L (or Chain L's work) is **reflected** in Chain R*.
 This technique is what is meant by the term *Proof of Reflection*.

-\defineTerm{Proof of Reflection (PoR)}{The consensus technique whereby a blockchain becomes more difficult to attack via the inclusion of proofs that its history is tracked and confirmed by another blockchain}
+\defineTerm{Proof of Reflection (PoR)}{The consensus technique whereby a blockchain becomes more difficult to attack via the inclusion of proofs that its history is imaged and confirmed by another blockchain}

 One particular *impact* of this change is that a doublespend attack (e.g., by withholding a privately mined chain that reverts a transaction) must now be performed *not only* against Chain L, *but also and simultaneously* against Chain R.